cocos/cocos-docs/en/publish/publish-fb-instant-games.md

 For details, refer to [Testing, Publishing, and Sharing an Instant Game](https://developers.facebook.com/docs/games/instant-games/test-publish-share?locale=EN).

-**Note**: There are many limitations to Facebook hosting, the most important of which are:
+> **Note**: there are many limitations to Facebook hosting, the most important of which are:
+>

-- Does not support server-side logic (e.g. php)
+> 1. Does not support server-side logic (e.g. php)
-- A maximum of 500 files uploaded per application
+> 2. A maximum of 500 files uploaded per application

 ## Custom Instant Games